 Claim Compensation on International Flights from the US

-US laws are the same for International flights with no federal requirements for delayed or canceled flights leaving the US.
-The same rules covering domestic flights apply to international ones with different time and compensation limits.
-International flights leaving the US are, however, covered by the Montreal Convention which we’ll dig into below.
+U.S. laws are the same for International flights with no federal requirements for delayed or canceled flights leaving the U.S. The same rules covering domestic flights apply to international ones with different time and compensation limits.

 - Tarmac delays – Aircraft cannot remain on the tarmac for more than four hours unless the pilot determines it’s unsafe to disembark passengers, or air traffic control advises the plane may not return to the gate.